babushkai/GCP_ML/README.md

 ## Workflow

 ### Pre-requiste

+This project will use [**Google Cloud Platform**](https://cloud.google.com/) as the mainframe.
+Free trial $300 up to 90 days are [offered](https://cloud.google.com/free).
+Once creating your account, follow the instructions below

  1. Install and initialize the [gcloud CLI](https://cloud.google.com/sdk/docs/install), if you haven't already.
-2. gcloud auth application-default login
+2. Create your credential file ```gcloud auth application-default login```

 Refer to the [GCP official document](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev ) on local developlment environment